|

 LIGHTHOUSES OF RHODE ISLAND.
 Beverly.
 2006.
 Soft wraps.
 240 p.
 With

-The Lighthouses of Rhode Island, author Jeremy D’Entremonthe continues his new
+The Lighthouses of Rhode Island, author Jeremy D’Entremont continues his new

 series, "Lighthouse Treasury," which describes the fascinating history